jinyeying/night-enhancement/README.md

 </p>

 ### Feature Results:
-1. run the MATLAB code to adaptively fuse the three color channels, output I_gray
+1. Run the MATLAB code to adaptively fuse the three color channels, and output I_gray.
 ```
 checkGrayMerge.m
 ```